 Running a successful shared workspace involves the management of many discrete systems and processes.
 Access control, member communication, membership management, billing, room-booking, and IT are all vital components of a thriving space.
 If you're a coworking space owner, manager, you've probably spent some time thinking about shared workspace space management software.
 The coworking forums on Google Groups and the coworking Wiki are full of people asking this question: "What is the ideal software for running my space?"

-18 months into our journey at the Pioneer Collective, we began re-evaluating the need for management software, as membership increased and our team grew from two owners, to two owners, one staff person, and multiple community leads.
+18 months into our journey at the Pioneer Collective, we began re-evaluating the need for management software, as membership increased and our team grew to two owners, one staff person, and multiple community leads.
 Each approach has its merits, and the right strategy for a given organization is largely dictated by the complexity, size, and culture of the space.
 Ultimately, we opted for a hybrid of the second and third approaches.
-I'll explain our systems in detail in the second part of this post, but first, I'd like to highlight some of the more impressive all-in-one solutions we looked at, and why we ended up passing.
+I'll explain our systems in detail in the second part of this post, but first, I'd like to highlight some of the all-in-one solutions we looked at, and why we ended up passing.